Nova Scotia Black and First Nations Graduate Entrance Scholarships

 - An Indigenous Black person is one who a) is the child of birth parents at least one of whom is of African descent; b) whose parents were living in Nova Scotia at the date of birth; and, c) whose African Canadian parent(s) was (were) born in Canada.

 - In accordance with the Constitution Act, 1982, part II, Section 35(2), a First Nations applicant is an Indian, Inuit or Metis person of Canada, and a person who is accepted by one of the First Nations of Nova Scotia as a member of their community.

 - Students must have been accepted into a Dalhousie Graduate program administered by the Faculty of Graduate Studies, with an admission GPA of 3.3 (B+) or higher.
 Admission GPAs are based on the last two years (six terms) of full-time academic study.

 - Candidates who hold other scholarships of any kind, including scholarships internal and external to Dalhousie University, will receive the Indigenous Black and First Nations Graduate Entrance Scholarship as a "top-up award" to their other scholarship, the total not exceeding $20,000/year for Master’s or $30,000/year for Doctoral students.

 - Recipients of this scholarship must begin full-time academic study at Dalhousie in the academic year for which it has been awarded.

 - The scholarship is renewable for a maximum of one year (three academic terms) for students maintaining good standing in the first year of their program.

-- Applications for first awards and for renewals will be considered by a special scholarship committee constituted by the Dean of the Faculty of Graduate Studies.
+- Applications will be considered by a special scholarship committee constituted by the Dean of the Faculty of Graduate Studies.
 Award and renewal decisions are final and cannot be appealed.